How many days do you need for an Alaska vacation?

 The sweet spot for an Alaska vacation is seven to 10 days.
 If you're traveling on a land tour only, in seven days you can go all the way from Kenai Fjords National Park to Denali National Park with plenty of time for day-long guided excursions along the way.
 If you're interested in an Alaska cruise, a 10-day vacation could include seven days sailing, plus three days on a pre-cruise or post-cruise land package.

 There is one thing to keep in mind: Alaska is big!
 That means that it takes time to travel between favorite destinations.
-To go from Anchorage to Denali, for example, it takes about four hours by car, six hours by motorcoach, and about 8 by train.
+To go from Anchorage to Denali, for example, it takes about four hours by car, six hours by motorcoach, and about eight by train.

-Also, you can use our Trip Finder tool to easily search for itinerary ideas based on the number of days you'd like to travel, plus must-see destinations and preferred transportation.
+You can use our Trip Finder tool to easily search for itinerary ideas based on the number of days you'd like to travel, plus must-see destinations and preferred transportation.
 The packages listed are fully customizable.

 3 to 5 Days in Alaska